Miskimm/Wearwell/README.md

 Key Functions:

-- Find Nearby Runners — Find running partners near you based on location, pace, and fitness level.
+- Find Nearby Runners — Find running partners near you based on location, pace, and running level.

-- Shared Goals — Set and track mutual goals with your partner, viewing both individual and shared progress in real time.
+- Shared Goals — Set and track shared goals with your running partner, viewing both individual and shared common progress in real time.

-- Real-Time Tracking — Monitor workout performance through synced wearable data for instant feedback and motivation.
+- Real-Time Tracking — Get instant feedback through synced wearable devices and stayed motivated

-This prototype illustrates how social and mobile technologies can foster motivation, accountability, and community engagement in everyday fitness experiences.
+This prototype demostrates how social and mobile technologies can enhance individuals' motivation, engagment and workout habbits.

 ```
 Wearwell-release/